microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 5. npm install
 6. npm run build
 7. lerna publish –dist-tag <either next or latest>
-   1. when it asks for version number, use 0.[minor].[patch], where minor comes from branch, and patch version is 1+the last published NPM package for that minor version (to find last published version see https://www.npmjs.com/package/@microsoft/mixed-reality-extension-sdk?activeTab=versions)
+   1. when it asks for version number, use 0.[minor].[patch], where minor comes from branch, and patch version is 1+the last published NPM package for that minor version (to find last published version see [MRE version page on NPMJS](https://www.npmjs.com/package/@microsoft/mixed-reality-extension-sdk?activeTab=versions)
 8. For each updated package.json version number, notepad-update the version number in every corresponding package-lock.json in both sdk and samples repo.
 Lerna doesn’t do this (but should).
 9. Git commit package.json and package-lock.json changes to sdk\v1.[minor].n
 10. npm run build-docs (to regenerate documentation)